 When you partner with UTZ, there’s a lot you can be doing to tell your sustainability story.
 In our three step guide, we explain how the UTZ wheel helps you pinpoint your company’s unique sustainability angle and how you can make use of our resources to add weight to your story and strengthen your messaging.

-Don’t know how to quickly explain what UTZ is to colleagues or consumers?
+Don’t know how to quickly explain the UTZ program to colleagues or consumers?
 It’s now easier than ever!
 The UTZ wheel breaks down the UTZ program in one bold graphic and nine bite-sized videos.

 Sometimes you need an extra visual or resource to help highlight your company’s commitment to sustainable sourcing.
 But did you know UTZ has a whole library that can help with that?
 Learn about the marketing and communications materials available in the UTZ resource library that can help bring your CSR message alive.